Romance in the Lakes

 Take a brewery tour

 For a date with a difference, try the Keswick Brewery Co. tour.
 The tour offers insight into how their unique craft beers are made, and you’ll also have the chance to sample a selection of their delicious beers in the Flying Fox Bar.
 Don’t have time for a tour?
-Why not pick up one of their special Valentine’s cases?
-Each case features a selection of 20 bottled and canned beers, a lovely beer pudding, and brewery pen – the ideal gift for beer lovers.
+Why not pick up one of their Thirst Collection Hampers?
+Featuring a selection of bottles, cans, and other local treats, they’re the ideal Valentine’s gift for beer lovers.

 For more information about local attractions, or to book your Valentine’s meal at the Eden Bar & Restaurant, please get in touch with the Whitbarrow team who will be happy to help.